 When an instructor suspects a student has violated the Academic Integrity Policy, the instructor shall consult with another member of the department (normally the head of the department) to obtain a second opinion.
-If the instructor's assessment is upheld by the second member of the department, the instructor shall submit to the case administrator a written statement explaining the allegations and include a packet containing all relevant information and course materials.
+If the instructor's assessment is upheld by the second member of the department, the instructor shall submit to the dean of Advising and Co-Curricular programs a written statement explaining the allegations and include a packet containing all relevant information and course materials.